Professional & Technical Writing program

 Sample courses

 ENG 309 Writing in the Sciences An advanced writing course for students in the sciences.
 The course will focus both on the role writing plays in the conduct of scientific work and on the rhetorical and stylistic conventions of the various scientific disciplines: in short, on the relationship between writing and scientific knowledge.
 Taught through an inquiry process, students will be led to develop their composition skills and understanding as they discover the procedures and conventions of their individual disciplines.
 Not open for credit in the English education major or minors except for credit in the professional writing minor.
-Prerequisite: ENG 110 or ENG 112; sophomore standing.
+Prerequisite: ENG 110; sophomore standing.
 Offered Annually.